With the best coffees for french press brewing, you can enjoy smooth tasting coffee at home every day.

 3. The Best Grind for French Press

 French Press brewing requires a much coarser grind than most other coffee makers.

-A coarser grind is needed as the coffee grounds are steeped in water – more surface area means more flavour extraction.
+Coarse ground coffee is needed as the coffee grounds are steeped in water, so more surface area means more flavor extraction.

 A good way to test whether you have ground the beans to the right coarseness is the pressure you feel when pushing down on the plunger.